jaymef/sysadmin-task/README.md

 Database
 --------
 A PostgreSQL database dump is in `data/`.
 Please load this dump into a PostgreSQL database.

-The PHP application is configured to connect to a database named `Blog` with the user `blog` and password `blog` on the server `localhost`.
-You may change the database address to wherever the PostgreSQL server is hosted.
+The PHP application uses environment variables to configure the database connection. see `.env.example` for the connection variables that are used.
+You may set the environment values to whatever you need to get up and running.

 Web Server
 ----------